 Urinary Incontinence is common among women of all ages.
 Studies show that 25-45% of women suffer from this condition, but researchers found that urinary incontinence is severely under-reported.
 Approximately 50% of women who visit their OB/GYN with common symptoms like fibroids, bleeding and pelvic pain fail to mention accompanying incontinence or difficulty urinating.

 Although aging is a contributing factor to urinary incontinence, there are many other factors, such as childbirth, medications, or medical disorders, such as Multiple Sclerosis or diabetes, which may cause incontinence in younger women as well.
-Uchenna Ossai, Pelvic Health Physical Therapy Manager and physical therapist in the Women’s Health Institute states, “Urinary incontinence is not a badge of honor.
+Uchenna Ossai, DPT, PT, WCS, CLT, pelvic floor physical therapist and the Pelvic Health Program Manager for Women’s Health, states, “Urinary incontinence is not a badge of honor.
 Once you have leaked one drop, whether you’re 15 or 50, you should get in to see someone.”

 Causes and Types of Urinary Incontinence